ayush9851/AgroWorld/README.md

-# 👨‍🌾 Agri India - One stop application for Indian Farmers
+# 👨‍🌾 AgriWorld - App For Farmers with Equipment Services,Solutions and Weather Insights.

 ✒️ This is an Android Application designed for our Indian farmers.